Looking for thoughtful conversation starters for kids? Learn more about your family through these 31 question prompts and simple topics.

 And remember, there isn’t a “right” answer, no matter how whimsical theirs might be.
 It’s fine for them to say they’d love to be a unicorn or fly to the clouds to cheer themselves up.

 Above all, apply these questions to learn, grow, and bond—whether over nightly dinners or even waiting in line at the grocery store.

 - Amazing Family Conversation Starters to Try Right Now

 - 20 Open Ended Questions for Kids You Should Ask

 - The Best Activities to Do with 2 Year Olds

-Don’t forget: Join the Better Parenting 5-Day Challenge below:
+Don’t forget: Join my newsletter and sign up for the Better Parenting 5-Day Challenge below: